Top 10 Essential Business Insurance Policies Every Small Startup Needs in 2026 (Before Disaster Hits)

 - Is coverage written on a “claims‑made” basis and do you understand retroactive dates?

-You want an insurer that understands your specific industry, not a generic form that leaves gaps around how you actually deliver work in 2026, especially for remote and cloud‑based services.
+Don’t settle for an insurer using a generic form that leaves gaps around how you actually deliver work in 2026, especially for remote and cloud‑based services.

 4. Commercial Property Insurance: Protecting Equipment, Inventory, And Space